huggingface/diffusers/docs/source/en/tutorials/inference_with_lcm_lora.md

 This guide shows how to perform inference with LCM-LoRAs for
 - text-to-image
 - image-to-image
-- combined with style LoRAs
+- combined with styled LoRAs
-- controlent/t2iadapter
+- ControlNet/T2I-Adapter
 - inpainting
-- animatediff
+- AnimateDiff

 Before going through this guide, we'll take a look at the general workflow.
 LCM-LoRAs are similar to other stable diffusion LoRAs so they can be used with any `pipeline` that supports LoRAs.
 To do inference with LCM-LoRAs, you need to follow these steps: